Why study English and Publishing?

 Choose your pathway

-Studying an English and Publishing Joint Honours degree allows you to choose whether you major in one subject or study them both equally.
+Studying a Publishing and English Joint Honours degree allows you to choose whether you major in one subject or study them both equally.

 You begin this degree by studying both subjects equally in your first year.
 By the end of your first year, you will then decide whether you would like to major or minor in a chosen subject or continue to study them both equally.